meegneto/uno/doc/articles/uno-app-solution-structure.md

 > [!NOTE]
-> The `App.xaml` and `App.xaml.cs` in an Uno Platform solution template are named `AppResources.xaml` and `App.cs`, respectively.
-Both are automatically included as part of each head's `App.xaml` and `App.xaml.cs` in order to create a cross-platform experience.
+> In an Uno Platform solution, the commonly known `App.xaml` and `App.xaml.cs` files are named `AppResources.xaml` and `App.cs`, respectively.
+Both are automatically included as part of each head's `AppHead.xaml` and `AppHead.xaml.cs` in order to create a cross-platform experience.
 It is recommended to use `AppResources.xaml` and `App.cs` for editing the application's startup.

 ## Handling dependencies